Sendipad/uph/README.md

 ## 💡 The Problem UPH Solves
 Standard ERPNext treats Customers, Suppliers, and Employees as separate entities, which causes:

-- **Data Duplication:** Entities with multiple roles require separate records.
+- **Data Duplication:** A single entity with multiple roles requires separate, unlinked records.
-- **Consolidation Complexity:** No unified multi-currency reporting per entity.
+- **Consolidation Complexity:** Multi-currency consolidated reports are difficult or impossible.
-- **Lack of Hierarchy:** No native parent-subsidiary or organizational grouping.
+- **Lack of Hierarchy:** No native mechanism for parent-subsidiary organization.
-- **Limited Flexibility:** Extending party roles for vertical domains (Schools, Healthcare) is cumbersome.
+- **Limited Flexibility:** Extending party roles to vertical domains (Schools, Healthcare) is cumbersome.

 ---